You might find yourself going through kitchen sponges quite quickly and wondering about their impact on the environment.

 In 2020, almost 80% of the world’s energy came from fossil fuels, so at a glance, you would assume using an appliance powered by electricity would automatically be the least sustainable option.

-If you wash your dishes using a sponge in cold water, the carbon footprint is essentially nil, but the dishes will not be clean as heat can kill bacteria.
+If you wash your dishes using a sponge in cold water, the carbon footprint is essentially zero – but the dishes will not be clean as heat kills bacteria.

 If you use a dishwasher, you will still regularly need to purchase detergent or dishwasher tablets which can leak harmful substances into the environment – not unlike many standard dish soap products.